 Some funds may have minimum investment requirements

-Perhaps the only disadvantage you'll find with Vanguard funds is that they have dozens of funds to choose from, so you'll need to spend some time doing research to find the best Vanguard funds for your personal finance needs.
+Because Vanguard has dozens of funds to choose from, you'll need to spend some time doing research to find the best Vanguard funds for your personal finance needs.

 The list below can help you get started with your Vanguard fund review, as it narrows the selection of Vanguard funds to the 10 best funds to hold for the long term.